 The Road to the Isles from Fort William takes you to Mallaig where you can then sail over the sea to Armadale on Skye with Caledonian MacBrayne ferries.
 During the Summer months, there is also a privately run ferry between Glenelg and Kylerhea on Skye.

 If you are arriving on Skye from the Western Isles, you can get a ferry from Tarbert (Harris) or Lochmaddy (North Uist) to Uig.
 Visit Calmac site for details.
-Kilmaluag Bay is just 15 minutes from the ferry terminal, and we will be happy to collect you if you are on foot.
+Kilmaluag Bay is just 15 minutes from the ferry terminal.